emcrisostomo/latency-simulation/blog-post.md

 Up to this point, we’ve argued that **latency variance is expected** and that queueing delay is driven by **utilization multiplied by variability**.

-That argument only becomes operational once we can estimate the inputs — and in production, this is where things get uncomfortable.
+That argument only becomes operational once we can estimate the inputs, and in production, this is where things get uncomfortable.

 In real systems, we rarely observe full service-time distributions.
 What we usually have are **percentiles** (P50, P95, P99) exported by telemetry systems.
 Turning those into something usable for queueing analysis requires care, humility, and explicit assumptions.